systemPipeR/systemPipeR.github.io/content/en/spr_wf/installWF.markdown

-## Starting with pre-configured workflow templates
+## Starting with pre-configured stable workflow templates

 To test workflows quickly or design new ones from existing templates, users can generate with a single command workflow instances fully populated with sample data